Claire McCardell Fashion Designs: let’s look closely at the art!

 Claire McCardell fashion designs

-Claire McCArdell fashion designs feature bias wrap bodices which fit softly, and bold exposure using the bias over the bust
+Claire McCArdell fashion designs often feature bias wrap bodices which fit softly, and feature bold exposure by using the bias over the bust and cutout reveal in between.

 ., Claire McCardell fashion designs